 — Creative and Professional Freedom

-The biggest advantage and the biggest temptation of Indie Game Development for the developers are creative and professional freedom.
+The most significant advantage and the biggest temptation of Indie Game Development for the developers are creative and professional freedom.

 — Improve your skills